Celebrating London's Black History

 The campaigner for racial equality Dr Harold Moody founded the League of Coloured Peoples in 1931.

-Kwame Nkrumah helped secure Ghana’s independence from Britain and became the country’s first Prime Minister and President.
+Kwame Nkrumah helped secure Ghana’s independence from Britain in 1957 and became the country’s first Prime Minister and President.

 Racial diversity and the Blue Plaques Scheme

-We recognise the need to increase the racial diversity of the English Heritage blue plaques scheme in order to properly reflect London’s cosmopolitan and culturally vibrant history.
+We recognise the need to increase the racial diversity of the English Heritage blue plaques scheme in order to properly reflect London’s history.
 With this in mind we have set up a working group whose members will focus on nominating Black and Asian figures for blue plaques.

 Public nominatons are still at the heart of the scheme and the new group hopes to work with the public to uncover the stories of those whose achievements have so far been unacknowledged.
 To find out how to put someone forward for a plaque, please visit our Propose a Plaque page.